 Check out the Seattle Great Wheel

-The Seattle Great Wheel is 175-feet tall and offers a grand way to view Seattle.
+The Seattle Great Wheel is 175 feet tall and offers a grand way to view Seattle.
 The cost is $14 for adults, and it’s a short walk from the market (located on Pier 57).
 It’s ranked 9th for the tallest observation wheel in the US!
-The High Roller in Las Vegas is at number 1.
+The High Roller in Las Vegas is number 1.

-The ride itself is generally between 10-20 minutes long (depending on season and crowd).
-The gondolas are climate controlled (so no worries if you’re visiting during the colder months), and they fit up to 8 passengers each.
+The ride itself is generally between 10-20 minutes long (depending on the season and crowd).
+The gondolas are climate-controlled (so no worries if you’re visiting during the colder months), and they fit up to 8 passengers each.

 Check out a brewery or two